modkin/Ingress-IITC-Multi-Export/README.md

 This is a plugin to export portals to different formats.

 ## Features
-At the moment we support export of all portals in the current view and bookmarked portals by folders
+At the moment we support export of all portals in the current view, bookmarked portals by folders and portals inside a polygon

 As formats we currently got: GPX, CSV and export for Maxfield